ADD & ADHD,

 A feeling of being at “one” with everything.
 Seeing no distinction between anything and your own consciousness-

-A feeling as if your face, skull, forehead, brain, everything responsible for concentration is focused so intensely that the shape of the parts mentioned is forming a point- like an arrow or like your entire face is transforming into a pointy stalactite type shape moving forward into this shape- it was entirely shocking to me the first time it happened, but beyond that point I had the most incredible uninterruptible concentration on whatever subject I chose.
+A feeling as if your face, skull, forehead, brain, and everything responsible for concentration is focused so intensely that the shape of the parts mentioned is forming a point- like an arrow or like your entire face is transforming into a pointy stalactite-type shape moving forward into this shape- it was entirely shocking to me the first time it happened, but beyond that point, I had the most incredible uninterruptible concentration on whatever subject I chose.

 And you thought alcohol and drugs gave you weird experiences!

 I can assure you that the experiences above are nothing to worry about.
 I have experienced them myself and been told by the abbots of Theravada Buddhist temples here in Thailand that these are normal occurrences while meditating on the breath, and what thousands of monks at the temples are trying to experience themselves.

 You sit for a while- your mind calms a bit- the body calms a bit- no major distractions are vying for your attention- pain- itchiness- tickling- emotions- heavy breathing- you are fairly calm and you begin to focus on the breath-

 When the focus on the breath has become pretty consistent and you can count 1 breath in complete attention- and another maybe after a thought about something- you are having pretty consistent moments of concentration on the breath- maybe you can pay attention to 3 or so complete breaths-